The Earth System

 Ocean

 Oceanic models include both ocean circulation and ocean biogeochemistry, with a wide range of complexity, from basic NPDZs to more complex biogeochemical modules with dynamical stoichiometry, various Plankton Functional Types (PFTs) or full Iron cycle representation.
+A detailed model performance and model intercomparisons can be found in analysis from Bopp et al, 2013, and Steinacher et al, 2010, as well as Cocco et al., 2013 for previous model generation.

 Land

 Forced with variables such as temperature, wind or humidity, land models are focused on the fluxes of water, energy and carbon.
 Of particular interest are the CO2 fluxes and their relation to forest, grasslands, cropfields, hydrological cycles together with other energy transfers.
+A description of the carbon cycle capabilities in terrestrial models can be found in Anav et al., 2014, or an individual model description in Krinner et al., 2005.

 Atmosphere

 Atmospheric models are based on physics and fluid dynamics to create the global atmospheric circulation.
 This includes convection, clouds, turbulent features and CO2 transport including sources and sinks through the interactions with the terrestrial and oceanic models.
+Hourdin et al., 2006 provides a detailed description of a paradigmatic example of atmospheric model.

 CMIP5 Variables